 The following are some important points you’ll want to know:

-- The class is divided into groups by the teacher and each group is supervised by one of the school’s adult chaperones.
-The students receive direct instruction from T.R.E.E. educators who provides for personal, quality learning for each child.
+The class is divided into groups by the teacher and each group is supervised by one of the school’s adult chaperones.
+The students receive direct instruction from T.R.E.E. staff who provides for personal, quality learning for each child.

-- Time during meals, concept integration activities, campfire, crafts, etc. is spent as a whole class group.
+The remainder of the time (meals, concept integration activities, campfire, crafts, etc.) is spent as a whole class group.

-- The school provides a qualified person to give medications.
-A hospital is only 15 minutes from camp, and educators are CPR-trained.
+The school provides a qualified person to give medications.
+A hospital is only 5 minutes from camp.

-All students participate in this activity as they travel through the solar system and find themselves at “Mario’s Pizza Parlor” in Solarville.
+All students participate in this activity as they travel through the solar system and end up at “Mario’s Pizza Parlor” in Solarville.
 As they create their own pizza for supper, they discover the real and hidden costs of such an undertaking.
 (Energy Flow)

 At the Cycle Factory, each student will work a shift to operate the cycles of life – Air, Water, and Soil.
 (Cycles)

-A visit to the old Temple of Sol will reveal how everything on Planet Earth is connected.
+A visit to the old Temple of Sol will reveal how everything on this Sunship is connected.
 (Interrelationships)

-A long forgotten museum exhibit chronicling a natural area’s past arrives at the Study Station.
-Students arrange various museum crates that represent different time periods in the Outdoor Classroom.
+A long forgotten museum exhibit chronicling a natural area’s past arrives at the center.
+Students set up the various museum crates that represent the different Sections Of Life that have existed at the center and how they have changed over time.
 (Change)

-Search a natural gallery for a special object, or “Objet Trouve”, to borrow for a unique indoor exhibit.
+Search a gallery for a special natural object – an “Objet Trouve”, to borrow for a unique indoor exhibit.

 Each day, time is set aside for solitude.
 Students locate their own Magic Spots that they will return to throughout the time at the Study Station.
 Magic Spot time provides the opportunity for each child to develop an easy, quiet, relationship with one particular natural space.
 At these times, they will use their Log Books, which contain specially designed activities.